zutierrez/ecem202a_project/docs/proposal.md

 ## 6. Requirements for Success

 Hardware bring-up and debugging skills are necessary to implement the onboard camera system.
-Furthermore, knowledge of deploying image classification models at the edge is necessary to succesfully implement the projects fundamental functionality.
-Lastly, resource required for this project include Edge Impulse for deploying DNNs, ArduCAM software documentation and resources for storing images in a cloud service (Microsoft Azure, AWS etc.)
+Furthermore, the team must have knowledge of image classification models and deployment of these models at the edge to successfully implement the project.
+Lastly, resources required for this project include Edge Impulse or TF Lite Micro for deploying DNNs, ArduCAM software documentation for camera hardware debugging and  Microsoft Azure/AWS resources for storing images with a cloud service.

 ## 7. Metrics of Success